Medically reviewed by Drugs.com. Last updated on May 28, 2021.

 - Advise the patient to avoid any significant exercise for at least one day prior to PET imaging.

-- Advise patients not to eat or drink for at least 4 hours (other than small amounts of water for taking medications) prior to administration of Axumin.
+- Advise patients not to eat or drink for at least 4 hours (other than sips of water for taking medications) prior to administration of Axumin.

 Image Acquisition Guidelines